ashishzambaregithub/DeveloperInterviewExercise/README.md

 ---------

+### Please ensure proper unit tests are in place for your code changes.
+You can add additional packages(XUnit,NUnit etc) in the project to support unit tests

 * You need to ensure the console app is Production ready (TDD, unit tests, extensible, error handling etc. )
 * Use SOLID principles